scottschreckengaust/react-foundation/README.md

 ## What's in the box?

 The goal is to wrap every part of Foundation into re-usable React components following the framework's best practices.
-This project's main focus is ease-of-use and extensibility.
-We use pure render components, also know as stateless components, where ever possible to keep the memory usage to a minimum.
+The primary focus is ease-of-use and extensibility.
+We use pure render components, also know as stateless components, when ever possible to keep the memory usage to a minimum.
 Stateful components are only used for larger components, such as `ResponsiveNavigation`, where state is actually necessary.
 All components are unit-tested to ensure their quality.